shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/admin.md

 While this does not absolve you of all responsibility — you still need to pick trustworthy validators and keep an eye on them to ensure that they’re consistent and reliable — it does make your life easier, and reduces the chances for human error.

 #### Validator discovery
-When you add a validating node to your quorum set, it’s generally because you trust the *organization* running the node: you trust SDF, not some anonymous Stellar public key.
+When you add a validating node to your quorum set, it’s generally because you trust the *organization* running the node: you trust SDF, not some anonymous HcNet public key.

 In order to create a self-verified link between a node and the organization that runs it, a validator declares a home domain on-chain using a `set_options` operation, and publishes organizational information in a HcNet.toml file hosted on that domain.
 To find out how that works, take a look at [SEP-20](https://github.com/HcNet/HcNet-protocol/blob/master/ecosystem/sep-0020.md).

-As a result of that link, you can look up a node by its Stellar public key and check the HcNet.toml to find out who runs it.
-It’s possible to do that manually, but you can also just consult the list of nodes on [Stellarbeat.io](https://HcNetbeat.io/nodes).
+As a result of that link, you can look up a node by its HcNet public key and check the HcNet.toml to find out who runs it.
+It’s possible to do that manually, but you can also just consult the list of nodes on [HcNetbeat.io](https://HcNetbeat.io/nodes).
 If you decide to trust an organization, you can use that list to collect the information necessary to add their nodes to your configuration.

 When you look at that list, you will discover that the most reliable organizations actually run more than one validator, and adding all of an organization’s nodes to your quorum set creates the redundancy necessary to sustain arbitrary node failure.
 When an organization with a trio of nodes takes one down for maintenance, for instance, the remaining two vote on the organization’s behalf, and the organization’s network presence persists.